Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Licensed Code-Compliant Repairs

-Our licensed crew completes all required corrections using Florida Building Code compliant methods and wind-borne debris region approved materials — roofing, general, plumbing, glazing, and mechanical all covered under our five active Florida licenses.
+Our licensed crews complete all required corrections using Florida Building Code compliant methods and HVHZ-approved materials — across all five license categories: roofing, general construction, plumbing, glazing, and mechanical.

 4

-We schedule inspections through LauderBuild or Broward County and remain on-site during inspection to ensure the work passes and all permits are officially closed out in the system — stopping fines immediately.
+We schedule inspections through LauderBuild or Broward County and remain on-site during inspection to ensure the work passes and all permits are officially closed out.

 5